-NIH Policy Manual 3036: NIH Laser Safety Program provides guidance and oversight for the safe use of Class 3b and Class 4 lasers and laser systems at the NIH.
+NIH Policy Manual 3036: NIH Laser Safety Program provides guidance and oversight for the safe use of Class 3B and Class 4 lasers and laser systems at the NIH.

 - Posting of signs;

-- Annual training;
+- Biennial training;

-- Annual safety inspection;
+- Annual safety survey;

-- Development and annual update of a laser safety Standard Operating Procedure (SOP);
+- Development and annual update of a laser safety Standard Operating Procedure (SOP); and

 - Other applicable laser control measures.

 The NIH has a Laser Safety Officer (LSO), Deputy Laser Safety Officer (DLSO), and a

 Laser Safety Advisory Committee (LSAC) who are actively engaged in promoting laser safety at NIH.

 For questions or assistance, please call DOHS at (301) 496-2960 or email email@example.com.